 After the Ubuntu fresh installation, grab this script from the GitHub repository (The link is given at the end) and make it executable and start installing the all required tools and packages to setup complete development environment.
 You don’t need to install the tools one by one.

-This script will install the following development environments and tools for you:
+This script will install the following development environments and tools on your Linux system.

 - zip unzip and rar tools

 - xpad sticky notes